Holding Retailers Responsible for Dangerous Products

 - When Walmart became aware of flame jetting risks

-- What actions Walmart took to notify previous purchasers
+- What actions did Walmart take to notify previous purchasers

 The order of events matters: what was on the packaging when you bought it, when warnings changed, and when customers received notification.